web-vision/wv_deepltranslate/Documentation/Administration/Configuration/Index.rst

 Go to the :ref:`extension configuration <extensionConfiguration>` in :guilabel:`Admin Tools > Settings > Extension Configuration`.

-Open the settings for :guilabel:`wv_deepltranslate` and add your API key.
+Open the settings for :guilabel:`deepltranslate_core` and add your API key.

 .. figure:: /Images/Reference/configuration.png
     :alt: The Extension configuration settings showing two input fields for DeepL API key